On subspace designs: First properties of subspace designs

 \begin{corollary} Suppose that $(U_1,\ldots,U_t)$ is an $s$-design in $V=V(k,q^m)$.
 Let $n_i=\dim_{\fq}(U_i)$ for every $i \in [t]$.
 If $m\geq s+1$ then

 \end{corollary}

 As we will see in the next sections, the bounds provided in Corollary \ref{cor:trivsubdes} for subspace designs are not sharp in general and we will see how to improve them (at least in some cases).
-Whereas, for the bound of Corollary \ref{cor:trivhdes} we will provide some constructions when $m\geq s+1$ satisfying the equality, that is we will construct examples of maximum $s$-design.
+Whereas, for the bound of Corollary \ref{cor:trivhdes} we will provide some constructions when $m\geq s+1$ satisfying equality, i.e. we will construct examples of maximum $s$-design.

 \begin{definition} Let $(U_1,\ldots,U_t)$ be an $s$-design in $V=V(k,q^m)$ such that $m\geq s+1$.
 If

 then $(U_1,\ldots,U_t)$ will be called a \textbf{maximum $s$-design}. \end{definition}

 Since each subspace of a maximum $s$-design has dimension $\frac{mk}{s+1}$, from Proposition \ref{prop:spanentirespace} we get the following.